Pandaqi/Pandaqi-Studio/pandaqi-studio/content/one-pizza-the-puzzle/_index.md

 Interested how this works?
 Check out my devlogs at [Pandaqi Blog](/blog/boardgames/one-pizza-the-puzzle).

-Here are links to the specific first articles:</p>
+Here are links to the specific first articles:
-- [[Devlog] One Pizza](/blog/boardgames/one-pizza-the-puzzle/devlog-one-pizza-the-puzzle) => about the general process, issues I faced, how I solved them, changes and different versions of the game, explanations about what works (and doesn't work) for boardgames, ...
+- [(Devlog) One Pizza](/blog/boardgames/one-pizza-the-puzzle/devlog-one-pizza-the-puzzle) => about the general process, issues I faced, how I solved them, changes and different versions of the game, explanations about what works (and doesn't work) for boardgames, ...
-- [[Technical Devlog] One Pizza](/blog/boardgames/one-pizza-the-puzzle/tech-devlog-one-pizza-the-puzzle) => explains the algorithms and code behind randomly generating complex game boards, which are still balanced and fun to play at all times.)
+- [(Technical Devlog) One Pizza](/blog/boardgames/one-pizza-the-puzzle/tech-devlog-one-pizza-the-puzzle) => explains the algorithms and code behind randomly generating complex game boards, which are still balanced and fun to play at all times.)

 Fonts? **Leckerli One**, because it just looked like a font you'd find on a pizza box.
 And **Nunito**, the body font&mdash;minimal, readable, available in many different weights.